Belize

 SAN IGNACIO

-The following morning, all sad and teary eyed, we gave each other one last goodbye kiss and hug.
+The following morning, all sad and teary-eyed, we gave each other one last goodbye kiss and hug.
 He told me he had no idea what he was gonna do without me.
-That he wantED to be in my life forever.
+That he wanted to be in my life forever.
 That he’d move heaven and earth to be with me.

 Perhaps I shouldn’t have taken it upon myself to try and protect him.
 In a way, it felt like I had been a tease, like I had led him on or made him think I was in it for the long haul.
 But whether it was the right call or not, his reassured smile at the end made me feel like I did the right thing.
-And with that, my fling with Roy too, was stored in a bubble.
+And with that, my fling with Roy too was stored in a bubble.

 More tears...

-Pretty soon, the shuttle bus that would take me to the border of the next country was there.
-My time in Belize was incredible to say the least.
-It went from being somewhere I knew almost nothing about to being one of my favourite countries on the planet in just three weeks.
-With so much left undiscovered, I swore to come back one day – but, looking forward to the next part of trip, I felt reinvigorated and ready to go on and explore more of Central America.
+Pretty soon, the shuttle bus that would take me across the border to the next country arrived.
+My time in Belize was incredible, to say the least.
+It went from being a place I knew almost nothing about to becoming one of my favourite countries on the planet in just three weeks.
+With so much still left undiscovered, I swore I’d come back one day – if only to finally visit the Cockscomb Basin Wildlife Sanctuary!

 Stay wild,